ColdKittyIce/stamppy/README.md

 - Packages: `pandas`, `pytz`, `Pillow` (see `requirements.txt`)

 ## Notes
+Note: This is a PyInstaller build.
+A few antivirus engines may show generic false positives.
+Verify the SHA-256 above.
+If your AV blocks the one-file EXE, use the onedir ZIP build.

 - `tkinter` is part of the standard Python installer on Windows.
 If you get a Tk import error, re-run the installer and choose **Modify** → enable **tcl/tk and IDLE**.
 - Do **not** commit build artifacts (`dist/`, `build/`, `*.spec`, `.exe`).
 Use **.gitignore** and **Releases**.
 - Consider renaming your main file to `stamppy.py` and the folder to `stamppy/` (no spaces) for clarity.